8 January 2020

 French remained the common language in this area after the occupation of Vaud by German-speaking cantons (Bern and Freiburg) after 1536.

-What the Constitution did not foresee, however, was the proliferation of local German dialects, Schwyzertütsch or Schwyzerdütsch.
+What the Constitution of 1848 did not foresee, however, is the proliferation of local German dialects, Schwyzertütsch or Schwyzerdütsch.

 These dialects are often difficult to understand for other Swiss citizens, even for German-speaking citizens from other cantons or cities.